;g

 humans rights derives from animal rights

-what applies to you applies to Meer Cats and Geckos.
+and what applies to you applies to Meer Cats and Geckos.

 If human rights derive from animal rights